MANISH-SAHANI/SlotGames-Assignmentt/README.md

 https://github.com/MANISH-SAHANI/SlotGames-Assignmentt/assets/91081774/54480a71-4d87-48ea-8889-e796fde3f4e4

+<h2> Do you want to download the game?💫</h2>

+You can easily download the .apk file included above or you can download it from the release section.
+Once you have downloaded the game, you can unzip it and run ready to play!

 # Download Instructions:
 1) Make sure to Clone the Repo via Git or SSH; do NOT simply download the zip because I'm using Git LFS for the image and audio files.